-Average score Highest score (HiPP)
+Highest score (HiPP)

-- Progress did not score on this topic, mainly due to the company's lack of commitments, specifically in relation to the marketing of complementary foods for older infants and young children aged 6-36 months. - The company explicitly states on its website that it follows food safety and quality management systems to certify its products, among them ISO and FSSC22000.
-Therefore, the company scores on this indicator. - ATNI was unable to identify other relevant commitments, and no relevant management systems were identified either, therefore the company did not score in this aspect. - To score in this area, in addition to developing and having a comprehensive company policy dedicated to the responsible marketing of complementary foods, Progress is encouraged to clearly define and effectively communicate to all relevant employees and relevant executives their responsibilities for implementing commitments related to the marketing of CF 6-36.
+- Like most companies assessed in the BMS Marketing Index, the company was found to follow globally recognized food safety and quality standards to certify its BMS products, such as FSSC, which was clearly evidenced in Lactalis' 2021 CSR report. - Lactalis did not score fully on this topic, mainly due to the company's lack of commitments specifically in relation to the marketing of complementary foods for older infants and young children aged 6-36 months. - ATNI was unable to identify relevant commitments, and no relevant management systems were identified either, therefore the company did not score in this aspect. - To score in this area, in addition to developing and having a comprehensive company policy dedicated to the responsible marketing of complementary foods, Lactalis is encouraged to clearly define and effectively communicate to all relevant employees and relevant executives their responsibilities for implementing commitments related to the marketing of CF 6-36.